Trial End Value Summary in Wispr Flow

 Not everyone on my team is seeing this — why?

-The Trial End Value Summary is rolling out as an experiment and isn't visible to all users yet.
-If you don't see it, your account isn't part of the current rollout.
+The Trial End Value Summary is rolling out gradually and isn't visible to all users yet.
+If you don't see it, your account either isn't part of the current rollout, or you're in the updated experience that uses a weekly word cap instead of a standard trial.
+Post-trial modals are also shown to solo users only — team and enterprise accounts do not see them.

 What happens if I choose "Continue with word limit"?